 Montana has some of the strictest car seat laws in the country.
 If you’re transporting children in your vehicle, you need to make sure that they are buckled up properly.
 Here’s what you need to know about Montana car seat laws.

-Montana Car Seat Law
+- Montana Rear-Facing Car Seat Law

 Montana Car Seat Laws